elginakin/IBV_phylogenetics/README.md

 # IBV_phylogenetics
-Repository for assessing IBV Phylogenetic
+Repository for tracking evolution of IBV sequences originating from Maryland